securedbyjc/HTML-and-CSS-Projects/README.md

 <h2> HTML and CSS Projects<h2><br>

-<h4>This repository is where I submit the HTML and CSS assignments and projects while in attandance at The Tech Academy.<br><h4>
+<h4>This repository is where I submit the HTML and CSS assignments and projects while attending The Tech Academy.<br><h4>

 <h2>Projects</h2>